2ndQuadrant/pglogical/README.md

   - `subscription_name` - name of the existing subscription
   - `immediate` - if true, the subscription is started immediately, otherwise it will be only started at the end of current transaction, default is false

+- `pglogical.alter_subscription_interface(subscription_name name, interface_name name)`
+  Switch the subscription to use different interface to connect to provider node.

+  Parameters:
+  - `subscription_name` - name of an existing subscription
+  - `interface_name` - name of an existing interface of the current provider node

 - `pglogical.alter_subscription_synchronize(subscription_name name, truncate bool)`
   All unsynchronized tables in all sets are synchronized in a single operation.